indiana-university/rivet-docs/content/add-ons/rivet-shell.md

 You can apply the `.rvt-shell--sidebar-right` class to the `main` element (not the element with the `.rvt-shell__sidebar` class) to snap the sidebar to the right side of the browser window instead of the left.

 {{< alert title="Class deprecation" variant="warning" >}}
   The `.rvt-shell--reverse` class is deprecated as of version `1.0.0` in favor of the `.rvt-shell--sidebar-right` class.
+The deprecated class will be removed in a future version of the shell add-on.
 {{< /alert >}}

 {{< code lang="html" >}}<main class="rvt-shell rvt-shell--sidebar-right">